 Venice Public Transport: A Guide to Getting Around

 Venice is a city that sets itself apart from the rest of Italy.
-Unlike typical urban landscapes, it’s defined by its intricate system of canals, lending a distinctive character to the Venice public transport infrastructure that mirrors the city’s uniqueness.
-When it comes to navigating and moving around Venice’s islands, you have several options including water buses, gondola ferries, water taxis, famous gondolas
+Unlike typical urban landscapes, it’s defined by its intricate system of canals.
+This lends a distinctive character to the Venice public transport infrastructure that mirrors the city’s uniqueness.
+When it comes to navigating and moving around Venice’s islands, you have several options.
+These include Valporetti water buses, water taxis, traghetto, and the most famous of all, the traditional gondolas

 Read along as we break each option down and help you figure out the best way to move around Venice during your trip.